jazzband/django-axes/README.rst

 Axes is a very simple way for you to keep track of failed login attempts for your login and administration views.

 The name is sort of a geeky pun, since it can be interpreted as:

 * ``access``, as in monitoring access attempts, or
 * ``axes``, as in tools you can use hack (generally on wood).

 In this case, however, the hacking part of it can be taken a bit further:
-Axes is intended to help you *stop* people from hacking your website.
+Axes is intended to help you *stop* people from hacking the website.

 Functionality